zinhcow/BookApp/README.md

-# bookteria
+# bookApp
-The bookteria project, a book social network
+The bookApp project, a book social network